-Over the years 1952 to 1978, world per capita income grew faster than ever before, at 2.6 per cent a year - 28 times as fast as in 1700-1820, and 3 times as fast as in 1820-1952.
+Developments in the world economy in the last half century have been quite complex.
+Over the years 1952 to 1978, world per capita income grew faster than ever before, at 2.6 per cent a year - 50 times as fast as in 1500-1820, and nearly 3 times as fast as in 1820-1952.
 In this golden age, all parts of the world economy showed substantial improvement on past performance.
-The United States - the lead country in terms of productivity and per capita income - grew more slowly than the world average, but continued to experience relatively high rates of total factor productivity growth which can be taken as evidence of rapid advance at the technological frontier (see Table 3.10).
+The United States - the lead country in terms of productivity and per capita income - grew more slowly than the world average, but continued to experience relatively high rates of total factor productivity growth, which can be taken as evidence of rapid advance at the technological frontier (see Table 3.9).
 There was a remarkable degree of catch-up in Japan and the advanced capitalist countries which substantially reduced the per capita income gap between themselves and the lead country.
-There was significant catch-up (from lower levels of income) in the Middle East, "Dynamic Asia", Eastern Europe and the USSR.
-In China, real income grew faster than ever before, but its growth was less than the world average.
-Africa and "Other Asia" fell behind in relative income, but also increased their absolute levels at historically unprecedented rates.
+There was significant catch-up (from lower levels of income) in Other Asia, Eastern Europe and the USSR.
+Latin American per capita growth was the same as the world average.
+In China and Africa, real per income grew faster than ever before, but grew less than the world average2.